wrf/heteropecilly/README.md

 `cat supermatrix_97sp_401632pos_1719genes.fasta simion2017_hp_by_site_w_const.fasta > supermatrix_97sp_401632pos_1719genes_w_hp_const.fasta`

+A more complex table including the original lnPIP scores can be generated with another command:

+`convert_sites_to_hp_const.py -a simion2017_97sp_401632pos_1719genes.fasta -p heteropecilly-v2/hp_by_site.tab -P heteropecilly-v2/PAUL-90x341543v-C20.proba.tab > heteropecilly-v2/hp_by_site_w_const_20CAT.tab`

+Each row contains 8 columns:

+* site - number of site, starting with 1
+* group - heteropecilly decile (0-9, 9 being most heteropecillious), 10 or 11 if constant
+* lnPIP - log score from `PAUL-90x341543v-C20.proba.tab`, NA if 0
+* numTaxa - number of taxa with data
+* gaps - number of gaps, should be total minus numTaxa
+* mostCommon - most common amino acid at that site
+* freq - number of times the most common amino acid was found
+* otherCount - total count of other amino acids, should be numTaxa minus freq

 ## sitewise_ll_to_columns.py ##
 Because not all sites provide the same phylogenetic information for all clades (i.e. sites that are constant except in vertebrates would not affect relationships of other taxa), it is necessary to get information about which sites strongly support certain hypotheses of relationships.
 This can be done in [RAxML](https://sco.h-its.org/exelixis/web/software/raxml/index.html), using the `-f G` option to calculate site-wise likelihoods (the approach used by [Shen et al 2017](https://www.nature.com/articles/s41559-017-0126) ).